 The most vulnerable period after a concussion is typically the first few days.
 Concussion symptoms can last for as long as two weeks or more.
 Multiple concussions, particularly those when the brain has not had adequate time to heal from an earlier concussion, can lead to long-term effects.

 If you suspect a concussion or are experiencing any concussion symptoms after a blow to the head or whiplash-type injury, you should contact a physician for an examination.

 The NorthShore Neurological Institute’s multidisciplinary team of concussion and head injury specialists takes a multipronged approach to the diagnosis and treatment of concussions and other brain injuries.
 We combine the expertise of our highly trained neurologists, neurosurgeons, physical medicine and rehabilitation physicians (physiatrists), sports medicine physicians and neuropsychologists to offer a full spectrum of concussion and head injury assessment and treatment strategies.

 When you contact the Neurological Institute’s concussion and head injury program, we will connect you to the appropriate specialist with the soonest possible appointment time.
 Our highly qualified clinicians are experienced and attuned to detecting less perceptible concussion symptoms and head injuries, and utilize best-practice examination and concussion treatment pathways.

-for more information or to schedule an appointment with one of our concussion and head injury specialists or submit an online intake form.
+for more information on concussion prevention, symptoms and treatment or to schedule an appointment with one of our concussion and head injury specialists or submit an online intake form.